paulelliott/fabrication/README.markdown

     Fabricate.attributes_for(:company)

+If you are using namespaced objects, you can define your fabricators like so:

+    Fabricator("Something::Amazing") do
+      stuff "things"
+    end

+Then generate it like so:

+    Fabricate("Something::Amazing")

 ### Sequences ###

 Sometimes you need a sequence of numbers while you're generating data.
 Fabrication provides you with an easy and flexible means for keeping track of sequences.